bwater47/ReadMe-Gen/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+- My motivation for building this application was to create something that helps coders generate a README.md file for their repo.
+- This project was built to help coders create a README.md file for their projects.
+- This solves the problem of not knowing the process of creating a README.md.
+- In this project I learned that you can use node.js to run, and test your javascript files from the CLI in VS Code.

 ## Table of Contents (Optional)

-The README is long, here is a table of contents to make it easy for users to find what they need.
+Here is a table of contents to make it easy for users to locate which section they need.

 - [Installation](#installation)
 - [Usage](#usage)